 Warning: This post contains spoilers for Game of Thrones season 8.

-Before they ever shared an evening together, Daenerys Targaryen and Jon Snow finally met last season on Game of Thrones, and their initial interaction was icy at best.
+This revelation was a long time coming: The two protagonists finally met last season, and their initial interaction was icy at best.
 But isn’t that how all storybook romances begin?
-Elizabeth and Darcy, Harry and Sally, Han and Leia: Their seething anger melts away into desperate affection.
+Elizabeth and Darcy, Harry and Sally, Han and Leia; seething anger melts away into desperate affection.

-Yes, Dany and Jon are probably aunt and nephew.
-But that sort of incest is pretty normal in the world of Thrones.
+Now that Jon knows Daenerys is his aunt, it’s unclear whether the two will stay together.
+Jon may be perturbed, but that sort of incest is pretty normal in the world of Thrones.
 And in retrospect, Game of Thrones has been setting up a romance between the show’s two main protagonists for a long time.

 Daenerys and Jon have very similar backstories.
 The creators have even drawn some subtle parallels between the two throughout the show.
 They seem fated to be together, even if they don’t wind up getting a happy ending.
 Here are all the reasons we should be shipping Daenerys and Jon — despite the obvious ick factor.

 1. They are “ice” and “fire”